petyasoft/OneWin/README.md

-# Software for Blum telegram Bot
+# Software for OneWin telegram Bot

 ## Requirements
 - Python 3.11 (you can install it [here](https://www.python.org/downloads/release/python-3110/))